PrefectHQ/prefect/docs/concepts/task-runners.md

 Prefect has built-in functionality for achieving this: task concurrency limits.

-Task concurrency limits use [task tags](/concepts/tasks.md#tags) &mdash; you can assign as many tags as you wish to a task, and you can specify an optional concurrency limit as the maximum number of concurrent task runs for tasks with that tag.
+Task concurrency limits use [task tags](/concepts/tasks.md#tags).
+You can specify an optional concurrency limit as the maximum number of concurrent task runs for tasks with a given tag.
+The specified concurrency limit applies to any task to which the tag is applied.

 If a task has multiple tags, it will run only if _all_ tags have available concurrency.